nodejs/node/doc/guides/primordials.md

 ## How to avoid unsafe array iteration

 There are many usual practices in JavaScript that rely on iteration.
+It's useful to be aware of them when dealing with arrays (or `TypedArray`s) in core as array iteration typically calls several user-mutable methods.
+This sections lists most common patterns when ECMAScript code relies non-explicitly on array iteration and how to avoid it.

 <details>